Emigrant Gap

 The small unincorporated community of Emigrant Gap is adjacent to the gap.

 The Stephens–Townsend–Murphy Party were the first to cross Emigrant Gap and the Sierra, doing so in 1844–45.

+Climate

+Blue Canyon–Nyack Airport has a warm-summer Mediterranean climate (Csb) according to the Köppen climate classification system.
+Summers are generally warm with cool nights, while winters are cold and extremely snowy.